South Jersey’s ‘Jurassic Park’-like fossil park delays opening a second time to 2025

 “The opening of Edelman Fossil Park & Museum marks a momentous occasion for our region and for visitors from around the world.
 This is not just a museum, it’s a gateway to a breathtaking chapter of Earth’s history,” said Kenneth Lacovara, founding executive director of the park and museum.
 “Here, we open a window onto the profound and pivotal events of the fifth mass extinction, during which the dinosaurs and 75% of species perished, shaping the modern world as we know it.”

-In July, the park’s namesake, prominent funder, and Rowan University alum, Ric Edelman told NJ.com that the project is taking longer than anticipated, but that the finished attraction will be well worth the wait.
-Edelman and his wife, Jean donated more than $25 million of the park’s $73 million budget.
+In July, the park’s namesake, prominent funder and Rowan University alum Ric Edelman, told NJ.com that the project is taking longer than anticipated, but that the finished attraction will be well worth the wait.
+Edelman and his wife, Jean, donated more than $25 million of the park’s $73 million budget.

-“The facility is going to be world class,” Edelman told NJ.com at the time.
+“The facility is going to be world-class,” Edelman told NJ.com at the time.
 “The construction quality is outstanding.
 The exhibits are astonishing and everyone’s going to love it.”

-The 44,000-square-foot park and museum boasts full-scale recreations of 66 million-year-old creatures, live animal exhibits, and a quarry where 100,000 fossils have already been found and where guests can dig for fossils themselves.
+The 44,000-square-foot park and museum boasts full-scale recreations of 66-million-year-old creatures, live animal exhibits, and a quarry where 100,000 fossils have already been found and where guests can dig for fossils themselves.
 Not to mention, its free-roaming virtual reality experience will take guests back to the Cretaceous period to walk among the dinosaurs in wild and dangerous adventures.

 “The fossils unearthed here tell the epic story of life’s fragility and resilience, weaving a cautionary tale that frames our present challenges and provides a road map towards a more sustainable tomorrow,” Lacovara said.

-The park is located in a globally important region in the history of paleontology that’s teeming with ancient artifacts, according to the museum.
+The park is located in a globally important region in the history of paleontology, one that’s teeming with ancient artifacts, according to the museum.
 Nearly a mile from the park is where the first-ever Tyrannosaur skeleton, the Dryptosaurus, was discovered, which will be recreated as a life-size replica at the park.

 Right across the Ben Franklin Bridge in Haddonfield, the first nearly complete dinosaur skeleton, the Hadrosaurus foulkii, was found by Academy of Natural Sciences of Philadelphia paleontologist William Parker Foulke in 1858.